x8rr/Classplay-Deployment/README.md

 ## a lot of this website's design and functionality was inspired by rednotsus's 55gms, thank you red
-also disregard the "forked from bahabryra", i am the original owner of classplay, he forked it from the deleted repo
+also disregard the "forked from bahabryra", i (yk4ndrew) am the original owner of classplay, he forked it from the deleted repo

 ## features
-- Games
+- games
-- Apps
+- apps
-- Proxies
+- proxies
-- Youtube Downloaders
+- youtube
 - about:blank cloaker
-- Chatroom
-- Soundboard
+- chatroom
-- Movies
+- soundboard
-- More to come!
+- movies

 ## getting help
 Fill out an issue.